limoncello-php/app/README.md

 - Filters could be applied to attributes and primaries in relationships (all major relationship types such as `belongsTo`, `hasMany` and `belongsToMany`).
 Supported operators `=`, `eq`, `equals`, `!=`, `neq`, `not-equals`, `<`, `lt`, `less-than`, `<=`, `lte`, `less-or-equals`, `>`, `gt`, `greater-than`, `>=`, `gte`, `greater-or-equals`, `like`, `not-like`, `in`, `not-in`, `is-null`, `not-null`.
 - Pagination works for main resources and resources in relationships.
 Limits for maximum number of resources are configurable.

+> Note: By default inclusion deepness is [artificially limited](https://github.com/limoncello-php/app/issues/6) to one level for security reasons.
+Feel free to adjust inclusion strategy to meet your requirements.

 Server API documentation is [here](https://documenter.getpostman.com/view/53867/limoncello-app/6Z3usWQ).

 Based on